 We are excited to watch our couples grow closer during the pre-engagement process and we especially love hearing their engagement stories!

-If you have further questions about whether or not pre-engagement counseling is right for you, feel free to contact us and we will be glad to answer your question (privately or on an upcoming mailbag video if the principles of our answer could apply to a lot of people).
+If you have further questions about whether or not pre-engagement counseling is right for you, feel free to contact us and we will be glad to answer your question.

 Stay tuned for our next post where we will discuss what to do if your sweetheart is not interested in pre-engagement counseling.